Counting Rows within CSV Files using PowerShell

-# Count Rows in Multiple CSV Files PowerShell
+> Count Rows in Multiple CSV Files

-Count Rows within CSV Files
+Count Rows within Multiple CSV Files

 Open PowerShell ISE Windows

-# Count rows in CSV files PowerShell
+# PowerShell Script to Count Rows in CSV Files

-Get-ChildItem "C:\myfolder\" -re -in "*.csv" |
+Get-ChildItem "C:\myfolder\" -Recurse -Filter "*.csv" |

-Foreach-Object {
+ForEach-Object {

-$fileStats = Get-Content $_.FullName | Measure-Object -line
+$fileStats = Get-Content $_.FullName | Measure-Object -Line

 }